Good taste, really?

 The Harsh Realities of Legal Immigration

-The essay was published on Tangle.
+This essay was published in Tangle in Sep, 2024 and was referenced in the newsletters: The H-1B debate between Trump, Musk, and MAGA and President Trump orders H-1B visa applicants to pay a $100,000 fee.
 Regardless of their politics, everyone has a view on immigration.
 More often than not, people support legal immigration over illegal immigration.
-Both sides also generally agree that highly skilled immigrants are a valuable asset to the U.S. economy.
-I would even say most people who immigrate illegally would want to do so legally.
-But obscure and dated laws in the U.S. make legal immigration downright painful....
+Both sides also generally agree that highly skilled immigrants are a valuable asset to the U....

 Peru